 See Table 2-1.
-Response variables in Table 2-1 (e.g., benthic algae density, DO delta, Beck's Biotic Index (v3)) were selected because they are shown to be responsive to eutrophication (i.e., excess nutrient concentrations)^{4,5,6}, are readily measured, and have been linked by the department to the specified beneficial uses indicated.
+Response variables in Table 2-1 (e.g., benthic algae density, DO delta, Beck's Biotic Index (v3)) were selected because they respond to eutrophication (i.e., excess nutrient concentrations)^{4,5,7}, are readily measured, and have been linked by the department to the specified beneficial uses indicated.

-2.3 THE NARRATIVE NUTRIENT STANDARDS TRANSLATOR: CONSIDERATIONS AND EXCEPTIONS
+2.3 THE NARRATIVE NUTRIENT STANDARDS TRANSLATOR: SITE SPECIFIC CONSIDERATIONS

-Some waterbodies have characteristics which need to be given special consideration when applying the narrative nutrient standards translator or, alternatively, they may be entirely exempt from the translator.
+Some waterbodies have characteristics which may be given special consideration when applying the narrative nutrient standards translator.
 These cases are detailed in this section.